curl/curl/docs/libcurl/opts/CURLOPT_PROXY.md

 When a proxy is used, the active FTP mode as set with *CUROPT_FTPPORT(3)*, cannot be used.

+Doing FTP over an HTTP proxy without CURLOPT_HTTPPROXYTUNNEL(3) set makes libcurl do HTTP with an FTP URL over the proxy.
+For such transfers, common FTP specific options do not work, for example CURLOPT_USE_SSL(3).

 # Environment variables

 libcurl respects the proxy environment variables named **http_proxy**,